Abdullah-Al-Nouman/Quiz_Builder_Java/README.md

-# 🎮 Software Testing MCQ Quiz System
+# 🎮 MCQ Quiz System Build With Java

 This is a software system that allows an **Admin** to add multiple MCQs with 4 options and their answer keys in a `quiz.json` file.
 Students can then log in to the system to take a quiz based on those questions.